 You would think sustainable ecotourism practices would be the norm in Western Australia’s pristine Margaret River region.
-The southwest is a hub of biodiversity and unique landscapes, all of which are at risk with climate change and persistent pollution.
+The southwest is a hub of biodiversity and unique landscapes, all of which are at risk of climate change and persistent pollution.

-But sustainable hotels seem to be in short supply in Margaret River and further south towards Denmark, Albany and even in beautiful Esperance.
+But sustainable hotels seem to be in short supply in Perth, Margaret River and further south towards Denmark, Albany and even in beautiful Esperance.

 Local councils down south are doing great things, leading the way in sustainability with various initiatives.
 But local tourism businesses, especially accommodation are slow to follow.

 It’s understandable considering some eco-initiatives can be costly, particularly switching to renewable energy like solar power.
 But recouping the expense of the initial layout would usually be paid off in a few years, thanks to reduced energy costs.

 Of course, there are a handful of eco-hotels and resorts leading the way in responsible travel, converting to solar energy, reducing water consumption and waste, providing nature reserves for flora and fauna and supporting local businesses.

 Sustainable Hotels in Margaret River